CHEM ENG 7056 - Process Control and Instrumentation

 General Course Information

-Course Code CHEM ENG 7056 Course Process Control and Instrumentation Coordinating Unit School of Chemical Engineering Term Semester 2 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Up to 4 hours per week Available for Study Abroad and Exchange Y Incompatible CHEM ENG 3015, CHEM ENG 3031 Assumed Knowledge MATHS 2201, CHEM ENG 2010 Course Description The purpose of this course is to introduce the key concepts in automatic control and instrumentation of process plants.
-Material and energy balances are extended to unsteady state (dynamic) systems and Laplace Transforms are introduced as a means of conveniently representing process control systems and solving ordinary differential equations.
-First order, second order, and integrating systems including dead time are treated with basic controller algorithms.
-Commonly used sensing, transmission and final control elements are described and depicted in piping and Instrumentation Diagrams (P&IDs).
-The course is delivered through a combination of lectures, tutorials, practicals and exposure to simulation programs currently used in industry.
-Once you have completed the course, you should be able to characterise and tune simple processes and appreciate the relevance of control systems to safety and profitability.
+Course Code CHEM ENG 7056 Course Process Control and Instrumentation Coordinating Unit School of Chemical Engineering Term Semester 2 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Up to 4 hours per week Available for Study Abroad and Exchange Y Incompatible CHEM ENG 3015, CHEM ENG 3031 Assumed Knowledge MATHS 2102, CHEM ENG 2010 Course Description The purpose of this course is to apply the key concepts of automatic control and instrumentation to process plants.
+Material and energy balances are used to model unsteady state (dynamic) process systems where control algorithms are required to bring the process back to equilibrium.
+Laplace Transforms are used as a means to conveniently solve ordinary differential equations, which are used when describing process control systems.
+Control loops are developed to represent industrial processes enabling appropriate control approaches to be elucidated.
+Commonly used sensing, transmission and final control elements are described and depicted in Piping and Instrumentation Diagrams (P&IDs).
+The course is delivered through a combination of lectures, tutorials, and practicals where the student will tune controllers on dynamic systems.
+At the end of the course, the students will have an appreciation of the fundamental importance of control systems for the safe and sustainable operation of process plants.

 The full timetable of all activities for this course can be accessed from Course Planner.